amboar/amboar.github.io/_posts/2023-06-26-managing-the-libpldm-abi-reference-dumps.md

 because the architecture is reasonably popular, but crucially, the dominant architecture used by the project's CI.

-Setting the reference dumps aside, each build also generates its own ABI dump.
+Setting the reference dumps aside, each build also generates its own ABI dump if the `abi-dumper` and `abi-compliance-checker` tools are found[^5].
 These per-build dumps are currently [written out as `current.dump` in the root of the build directory][libpldm-build-abi-dump-location].
 The role of `abi-compliance-checker` is to test `current.dump` against the appropriate reference dump for the build.

+[^5]: Under Linux they can both be installed through the system's package
+    manager, e.g. with `sudo dnf install abi-dumper abi-compliance-checker` or `sudo apt install abi-dumper abi-compliance-checker`.

 [libpldm-build-abi-dump-location]: https://github.com/openbmc/libpldm/blob/291da1952b7459b890b2de742774e9dfc1b28cec/meson.build#L106-L116